spartacruz/dwidaya-django-dev/readme.md

 # dwidaya-django-dev
 A simple Django Fullstack CRUD (Technical Test) using PostgreSQL

-A Detail description will be added soon.
+Detail description will be added soon.